Post: How to Transform Your ATS into a Hiring Intelligence Hub: Smart Data Integration

 The four governance decisions that matter most:

 4. Validation rules: Define what constitutes a valid entry for key fields.
-Compensation fields should accept only numeric values within a defined range.
-Date fields should reject obviously wrong formats.
+Compensation fields accept only numeric values within a defined range.
+Date fields reject obviously wrong formats.
 Build these validations into the ATS, not just the integration layer.

 Step 3 — Automate the ATS-to-HRIS Offer Data Handoff